NbTiN Nanowire Resonators for Spin-Photon Coupling on Solid Neon: neon and electron deposition

 After depositing neon, we proceeded with electron deposition by sending a voltage pulse to a filament placed in the vacuum cell.
 Figure~\ref{fig:e_deposition}(a) shows the resonance frequency shifts measured at $3.4\,\mathrm{K}$ by increasing the height of the voltage pulse (duration \(\approx 3\,\text{s}\)) applied to the filament.
 As shown in Fig.~\ref{fig:e_deposition}(b), the resonance frequency decreases with increasing electron number, while no change is observed in $Q_\mathrm{int}$, as shown in Fig.~\ref{fig:e_deposition}(c).
 The maximum measured frequency shift was $-0.9\%$.

 The decrease in resonance frequency with increasing electron number on the neon surface is attributed to the surface conductivity of the two-dimensional electron layer.
 To illustrate this, we first consider the Drude model: \( \sigma^{\mathrm{2D}} = \frac{e^2 n_e \tau}{m_e} \frac{1}{1 + i\omega \tau}, \) where \(e\) is the elementary charge, \(n_e\) is the surface electron density, \(\tau\) is the scattering time, \(m_e\) is the electron mass, \(\omega\) is the angular frequency of the microwave signal, and \(i\) is the imaginary unit.
 The highest reported \(\tau\) for electrons on solid neon is \(4.7\,\mathrm{ps}\), based on low-frequency mobility measurements at \(4.2\,\mathrm{K}\) \cite{Kajita1984-zr, Kajita1985-tz}.
 A shorter value of \(1.9\,\mathrm{ps}\) has also been reported for rougher surfaces \cite{Kajita1984-zr}.
 We simulated the resonance frequency shift \(\Delta f\) and the electron-induced loss \(1/Q_e\), incorporating surface conductivity based on the Drude model (Appendix~\ref{sec:simu_with_e}).
 The simulations show that a shift of \(-0.9\%\) corresponds to \(n_e = 0.4\,(0.8) \times 10^9\,\mathrm{cm}^{-2}\) and \(1/Q_e = 4.0\,(3.9) \times 10^{-3}\) for \(\tau = 4.7\,(1.9)\,\mathrm{ps}\).
 Since \(\tau\) is not directly measured and the Drude model does not accurately capture the measured \(Q_\mathrm{int}\), as discussed below, these values of \(n_e\) should be interpreted as indicative.
 The total internal quality factor is given by \(1/Q_\mathrm{int} = 1/Q_{\mathrm{int},0} + 1/Q_e\), where \(Q_{\mathrm{int},0}\) is the value without electrons.
 The simulated \(1/Q_\mathrm{int}\) is nearly an order of magnitude larger than the experimentally measured value, which remains around \(4 \times 10^{-4}\) at \(3.4\,\mathrm{K}\) and shows no dependence on electron density (Fig.~\ref{fig:e_deposition}(c)).
 This discrepancy suggests that the Drude model fails to capture the measured $Q_\mathrm{int}$.
 In Appendix~\ref{sec:simu_with_e_Lorentz}, we explore a model that incorporates surface disorder via harmonic confinement, which can localize electrons.
 The results show that in certain parameter regimes, this approach can account for the observed frequency shift without a significant reduction in $Q_\mathrm{e}$.
-These findings suggest that the limitations of the Drude model may arise from localization effects induced by surface roughness.
+These findings suggest that the limitations of the Drude model may arise from localization effects induced by surface roughness on a length scale smaller than the scattering length.
+In addition, the difference in the neon thickness observed between the two resonators can be attributed to large-scale nonuniformity of the neon deposition across the chip.

 After depositing electrons at \(3.4\,\mathrm{K}\), the sample was cooled down to \(10\,\mathrm{mK}\), where two-tone spectroscopy was performed (Appendix~\ref{2_tone}) to confirm that the electrons remained trapped during the cooling process.